Are you tired of the hype in the fantasy football industry?

 I know you are going to absolutely crush your draft with these tools!
 In fact, if you don't learn something new within 7 days, I'll send back every penny you paid...

-AND you can keep the books, pre-season site access, and our patented, matrix cheat sheet.
+AND you can keep the books, pre-season site access, and my patented, matrix cheat sheet.

 COVID Guarantee!
 If the 2020 NFL season is cancelled, your membership will be credited to 2021.